 - The engine won’t start

 - A faulty or damaged crankshaft position sensor

 - Damaged or loose wires around crankshaft position sensor

 - The short or open ground in the wiring harness

 - Broken or skipped timing belt/timing chain

 How Serious Is The P0335 Code?

 The P0335 trouble code is very serious if you’re experiencing any drivability symptoms.
-Continuing to drive could cause long-term engine damage, and it’s possible your car won’t start until you’ve fixed the issue.
+Continuing to drive could cause long-term engine damage, and your car will possibly not start until you’ve fixed the issue.

 If the only symptom is the activation of the check engine light, P0335 is of moderate severity.
-You should still repair it as soon as possible, but you can drive your car in the interim.
+It will help if you still repair it as soon as possible, but you can drive your car in the interim.

 How To Diagnose The P0335 Code